spoluan/snippets/spring-boot/properties/properties-file.md

      }
      ```

+5. **Use `@ActiveProfiles` for Testing**:
+   - Use `@ActiveProfiles` to explicitly activate profiles in test scenarios to ensure the correct configuration is loaded.

-5. **Externalize Configurations**:
+6. **Externalize Configurations**:
    - Use externalized properties files or environment variables for deployment flexibility.